kchilds1/progress-checkins/README.md

    *  Practice exercise provided by OKCoders day 6 flexbox
    *  Started for OKCoders homework https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-responsive-web-design-by-building-a-piano/step-1
    *  Reviewed recording of OKCoders class about the box model while working in VS code along with the recording
+   *  Was provided a useful link that will help me sharpen my skills with CSS properties Link: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

 ## March 19, 2023